How to Set Up a Fair Affiliate Commission Structure

 However, this “more for less” mentality does not mean you need to simply cut costs across the board.
-This can be achieved by being more strategic in how and where you spend – ultimately resulting in a fair and beneficial partner programme for all parties.
+This can be achieved by being more strategic in how and where you spend – ultimately resulting in a fair and beneficial partner program for all parties.

-It might seem obvious but, when establishing a commission structure for your affiliate partner programme, you must consider your profit margins.
+It might seem obvious but, when establishing a commission structure for your affiliate partner program, you must consider your profit margins.
 In other words, make certain you can afford the commission you’re paying out.

 For one of our menswear retailers who stocked a wide range of brands, all with differing margins, we set up differing commission rates per product, brand or category.
 The new rates rewarded higher commission for higher-margin products, and lower commission for lower-margin products in line with the large spectrum of price points the retailer managed.
 As they were based in the UK, but served customers internationally, we also took the cost of fulfilment of international orders into consideration.

-Is your offering competitive?
+2) Is your affiliate commission rate competitive?

 Your partners want to make as much money as possible, just like you.
 In a competitive landscape like the fashion industry, if a partner can earn more money with one of your competitors (or resellers), they have less incentive to work with you.
-Before establishing your rates, scope out what other brands are offering and match it or – where possible – beat it.
+Before establishing your affiliate commission rates, scope out what other brands are offering and match it or – where possible – beat it.

 How to set a good affiliate commission structure